91 First Page Search Rankings in Less Than 5 Months: How DemandJump and Metonymy Media Won “Content Marketing” on Google

 But if you search that same phrase (or any number of similar topics) right now, there’s a new name that has entered into the page one results seemingly out of nowhere: DemandJump.

-That’s because starting in November 2020, my team at Metonymy Media partnered with DemandJump to write and publish SEO-rich content around the topic.
+That’s because starting in November 2020, my team at the time, Metonymy Media, partnered with DemandJump to write and publish SEO-rich content around the topic.
 Within 45 days, we earned 221 top 100 Google rankings and 18 first page rankings.
 We’ve since ranked for 411 top 100 Google result terms and 91 first page Google results - in just five months.

 Since beginning to publish our “content marketing” pillar in late November 2020, we’ve seen an explosion in rankings around relevant terms.